...

 Students from economically weaker sectors of society are just as smart and capable as other students, and chances are they cherish the opportunity to write a fresh chapter for themselves more.
 For our nation to fulfil its potential, we need our teachers to motivate, encourage, and put in the extra effort to ensure equitable distribution of opportunities.

 The EWS system is a chance for a child born into poverty to break the cycle and make a different life for themselves.
-If they never get this opportunity because the parent of a richer child can pay for the forgery of documents, or if they face alienation in the classroom due to their background, then we lose the benefits that this system was meant to provide, not to mention the deterioration of mental wellbeing and social progression of all young people that such inequalities lead to in India.
+If they never get this opportunity because the parent of a richer child can pay for the forgery of documents, or if they face alienation in the classroom due to their background, then we lose the benefits that this system was meant to provide, not to mention the deterioration of mental health and social progression of all young people that such inequalities lead to in India.

 As schools reopen post-pandemic, the classroom divide will be deeper than ever.
 Many students will experience a gap due to the lack of connectivity in the digital world, and gender roles might have been reaffirmed in many minds due to the lockdown and the return of the image of women as primary caregivers.
 Ensuring an equitable and inclusive environment in the classroom will take conscious and dedicated efforts.
 Student activists all over the world today are calling for authorities to take notice of this priority issue.
 Students and socially aware citizens in Kenya recently came forward proclaiming, “We will learn for free and by force,” reminding us of the right to accessible, quality education.
 Creating a world which is equal, just, and fair for all will begin with tomorrow’s leaders—our children.
 We need to stand together as parents, teachers, and administration to critically examine our systems and rebuild them where they allow divides to occur.
 The future is now.